esphome/esphome-docs/components/lvgl.rst

 ``spinbox``
 ***********

-The Spinbox contains a numeric value (as text) which can be increased or decreased through actions.
+The spinbox contains a numeric value (as text) which can be increased or decreased through actions.
 You can, for example, use buttons labeled with plus and minus to call actions which increase or decrease the value as required.

 .. figure:: /components/images/lvgl_spinbox.png
     :align: center